How to Prepare a Traditional 510(k)

 For more information on the regulatory framework, policies, and practices underlying FDA’s 510(k) review, please refer to the guidance The 510(k) Program: Evaluating Substantial Equivalence in Premarket Notification [510(k)].

 You should identify a predicate device or devices to which you will compare your device.
 We strongly recommend that the 510(k) number of the predicate device be identified.
 Use a device(s) that is as similar to your device as possible.
 (You may claim equivalence to more than one predicate, if necessary).
 A predicate device will usually be a recently cleared device.
-Please refer to How to Find a Predicate Device for additional guidance.
+Please refer to How to Find and Effectively Use Predicate Devices for additional guidance.

-FDA has published many device specific guidance documents as well as general guidance for biocompatibility, software contained in medical device, electromagnetic compatibility, etc. These documents are available through the Guidance Documents page.
+FDA has published many device specific guidance documents as well as general guidance for biocompatibility, software contained in medical devices, electromagnetic compatibility, etc. These documents are available through the Guidance Documents page.

 Device specific guidance documents describe in detail the information which should be included in the 510(k) to enable FDA to determine SE for that particular type of device.
 These guidance documents should be consulted at the device planning stage.
 In addition, the design control requirements (21 CFR 820.30) of the Quality System regulation should be reviewed as well since much of the information and data developed to meet design controls is the same information included in the 510(k).

 A Traditional 510(k) submission must include the required elements identified in 21 CFR 807.87 (Information required in a premarket notification submission).
 CDRH recommends that you follow the Traditional 510(k) format provided in the guidance document, "Format for Traditional and Abbreviated 510(k)s."
 The guidance document will help you create a complete 510(k).
 Pertinent elements of a Traditional 510(k) are reiterated below and are described in the guidance:

-- Medical Device User Fee Cover Sheet (Form FDA 3601).
-See 510(k) Review Fees for additional information on review fees.
+- Medical Device User Fee Cover Sheet (Form FDA 3601)

-- CDRH Premarket Review Submission Cover Sheet [PDF]
+- CDRH Premarket Review Submission Cover Sheet (Form FDA 3514)

-- Certification of Compliance with ClinicalTrials.gov Data Bank, FDA-3674*
+- Certification of Compliance with ClinicalTrials.gov Data Bank (Form FDA 3674) (if applicable)